Preparing for Your Doctor's Appointment

 For technical help with Patient Gateway, please call the Mass General Brigham Support Desk at 800-745-9683.

 You should always check with your health insurance plan before getting care so you understand your covered benefits and your expected share of the costs.

 Depending on the department or service you are visiting, you may be asked to complete forms or documents before your scheduled visit.
-You may be able to complete these forms through Partners Patient Gateway once you have enrolled.
+You may be able to complete these forms through Mass General Brigham Patient Gateway once you have enrolled.